eric-gan/YelpRatingPredictor/README.md

 4. Use `recommend.py` to predict ratings for you: `python3 recommend.py -u john -k 2 -p -q Sandwiches`

 (Replace john with your name.)
-Play around with the number of clusters (the -k option) and try different queries (with the -q option)!
+Clusters are adjusted using (the -k option) and queries using (the -q option)!

 Technologies Used: Python, JavaScript, HTML